nnthanh2307/Conky_Theme/README.md

 -----------------------------------------------------

 ## Note :
-- syntax configuration of this theme for conky version 1.10.8 or newer
+- syntax configuration of this theme for conky version 1.10.8 or newer  ( but i prefer to use 1.10.8 version )
 - the default folder for this theme is in ~/.config/conky if it doesn't exist please create one
 - The music player I used was `mpd`
 - If the network speed doesn't work, try changing the network interface according to yours, the way to check is as follows